 First difference: Completely different scientific names!

 Calendula officinalis is that widely-cultivated bright bloom that’s so often coveted, both historically and in the present, for its medicinal properties.
-If you’re following a salve recipe or something else that calls for calendula, ever, odds are the plant in question is this one.
+If you’re following a salve recipe or something else that calls for calendula, you should use Calendula officinalis.

 Scientific name is NOT the variety name- when looking for calendula for your projects or garden, check tags, labels, and packets for both.
 Resina Calendula, Orange King Calendula, and Snow Princess Calendula are all very different looking blooms, but all of them are still Calendula officinalis, and can be used in the same way.